devise-two-factor/devise-two-factor/README.md

 * encrypted_otp_secret_salt
 * otp_required_for_login

 It also adds the :two_factor_authenticatable directive to your model, and sets up your encryption key.
 If present, it will remove :database_authenticatable from the model, as the two strategies are incompatible.
-Lastly, the generator will add a Warden config block to your Devise initializer, which enables the strategies required for two-factor authenticatation.
+Lastly, the generator will add a Warden config block to your Devise initializer, which enables the strategies required for two-factor authentication.

 If you're running Rails 3, or do not have strong parameters enabled, the generator will also setup the required mass-assignment security options in your model.

 If you're running Rails 4, you'll also need to whitelist `:otp_attempt` as a permitted parameter in Devise `:sign_in` controller.
-You can do this by adding the following to your `application_controller.rb`
+You can do this by adding the following to your `application_controller.rb`:

 ```ruby
 before_action :configure_permitted_parameters, if: :devise_controller?